tylersuehr7/chips-input-layout/README.md

 # Chips Input Layout
-Similar to the 'master' branch, except this version abstract the `ChipDataSource` all the way to the `Collection` interface and allows you to set a new chip data source on `ChipsInputLayout`.
+Similar to the 'master' branch, except this version abstracts the `ChipDataSource` all the way to the `Collection` interface and allows you to set a new chip data source on `ChipsInputLayout`.
 This version is for coding enthusiests :D

 A highly customizable Android ViewGroup for displaying Chips (specified in the Material Design Guide)!